austince/flink-ci-flink/docs/ops/deployment/kubernetes.md

 * a *Deployment* for a pool of *TaskManagers*
 * a *Service* exposing the *Flink Master's* REST and UI ports

-Check [the single job specific resource definitions](#job-cluster-resource-definitions) and adjust them accordingly.
+Check [the Job cluster specific resource definitions](#job-cluster-resource-definitions) and adjust them accordingly.

 The `args` attribute in the `jobmanager-job.yaml` has to specify the main class of the user job.
 See also [how to specify the Flink Master arguments](docker.html#flink-master-additional-command-line-arguments) to understand